w1nn3t0u-o7/MIDI-Cube/README.md

 ```

-## 🔌 Interfacing

-### Network Discovery

-The device advertises itself via mDNS as `midi-cube._midi2._udp.local`.
-You can discover it using MIDI 2.0 capable software or tools that support Network MIDI discovery.

-### USB

-Connect the ESP32-S3 USB port to your computer.
-It will appear as "MIDI Cube - USB MIDI Device".

 ## ✅ TODO / Roadmap

 * [ ] **Code Style:** Refactor and standardize code style.
-* [ ] **PCB Design:** Create a dedicated PCB layout.
 * [ ] **Latency:** Optimization for critical paths.
 * [ ] **MIDI Core:**
 * Add Active Sensing support.
 * Robust System Exclusive (SysEx) support.

 * [ ] **MIDI UART:** Hardware optocoupler integration for noise elimination.
 * [ ] **Network:**